Azure/azure-cli/src/command_modules/azure-cli-sqlvirtualmachine/README.rst

-Microsoft Azure CLI 'SQL virtual machine' Command Module
+Microsoft Azure CLI 'SQLVM' Command Module
 ========================================

+This package is for the 'sqlvm' module. i.e. 'az sqlvm'